AzureJames/agallaghermicha1-assessment1/README.md

 Azure Gallagher (NAIT)

 Are you looking for a web developer?
 Look no further-- this is a compilation of the best and brightest in the field!
 There are 4 pages with a different type of developer on each page.
+It also has a login form and link to this Github readme.

 Link to live site here:
 https://agallaghermicha1-assessment1.vercel.app/